Skip to content

 Better than an A-Class for: comfort

 Too many hatchbacks chase sportiness at the expense of comfort.
 The A-Class generally rides pretty well among firmly sprung rivals but the Peugeot 308 manages to be even softer – no mean feat for a small, relatively affordable car.
-There's lots of absorption over big bumps, substantially reducing their severity before they make it to the cabin and, if you choose a model with smaller alloy wheels, most high-frequency imperfections on the road surface are simply ironed away.
+There's lots of absorption over big bumps, substantially reducing their severity before they make it to the cabin.
+Plus, if you choose a model with smaller alloy wheels, most high-frequency imperfections on the road surface are simply ironed away.
 The softly trimmed cabin helps enhance the 308's calming personality.

-Mercedes GLA
+Mercedes CLA

-Better than an A-Class for: SUV looks
+Better than an A-Class for: coupe looks

 Mini Hatchback